Ayoush/commit-history-modifier/README.md

 # coMmIt-hIStory-mODiFiEr
-TESting soMe sub ProCeSs For mOdIFYiNg coMMiT hisTOry
+TESting soMe sub proCeSs For mOdIFYiNg coMMiT hisTOry